constantitus/nvim/README.md

 ```
 Or just get the AUR package, whatever works..

-Clone this repository into your $HOME.config folder and run `nvim +PackerSync`
+Clone this repository into your $HOME.config folder and run `nvim +PackerSync`.\
+Then run `:checkhealth` in nvim and install what you need with your package manager.

 Configure to your liking